shashankvemuri/Finance/README.md

 # Finance
-A work in progress
+A work in progress -- always being updated!

+## Find_Stocks
+This folder contains several algorithms that return stocks that show promising data and therefore can be classified as a buy in the stock market.
+Some of the algorithms include extended market calculators, stock screeners, analyst recommendation parsers, and finding high movers!

+## Machine_Learning
+This folder contains several Machine Learning algorithms that utilize the Scikit-Learn and TensorFlow libraries to predict stock prices, classify stocks into sections for diversification purposes, and algorithmic trading bots.
+The Keras_Sentiment_Model inside this folder contains a model that calculates the sentiment of Dow Jones Industrial Average (DJIA) news and uses the sentiment to predict future stock market prices.

+## Portfolio_Strategies
+This folder contains data on specific portfolios in certain sectors of the market, porfolio optimization algorithms, and backtested trading strategies such as for indicators (moving averages) and oscillators (RSI).
+Many of the algorithms contained use of Pandas, Matplotlib and NumPy.

+## Stock_Analysis
+This folder contains several programs that analyze the data of stocks to find hidden patterns and values of statistical significance.
+Many of the algorithms contained use of Pandas, Matplotlib and NumPy.

+## Stock_Data
+This folder contains several programs that collect a wide variety of data on stocks either using formulas or parsing financial websites.
+Examples of this data include finding dividend history, intraday data, value-at-risk (VAR), and a program that collects the historical data from all the S&P 500 companies and saves them to individual csv files.

-## Individual Technical Indicators
+## Technical_Indicators
 This folder contains a graphical representation of about 140 technical indicators (RSI, Bollinger Bands, moving averages, etc.) in the stock market.
 Many of the algorithms contained use of Pandas, Matplotlib, TA-Lib and NumPy.

-## Portfolio Strategies
-This folder contains data on specific portfolios in certain sectors of the market and other porfolio optimization algorithms.
-Many of the algorithms contained use of Pandas, Matplotlib and NumPy.

-## Keras Sentiment Model
-This folder contains a Keras Machine Learning model that calculates the sentiment of Dow Jones Industrial Average (DJIA) news and uses the sentiment to predict future stock market prices.

-## Rest of Repository
-The rest of the repository includes a wide variety of stock algorithms most of which use a combination of Pandas, Matplotlib, TA-Lib and NumPy.